 I’ve heard that trauma counseling can be expensive and take a long time.

 If time and money are a factor for you, I invite you to consider how much your life, sense of self-worth and happiness has been impacted by trauma, as well as how much you want to continue to suffer.
 Trauma can impact every part of your life and, left unresolved, can lead to more and bigger problems.
 In trauma therapy sessions, you can truly work through your trauma, which can lead to increased productivity, more connected relationships and healthier self-esteem.
 And, you don’t have to be in therapy forever.
 You can work through the issues, increase resiliency and learn valuable skills that you can draw from for the rest of your life.

 I don’t want to talk about what happened.
 I just want the pain to go away.

 You don’t have to talk about the trauma until you feel ready to, if at all.
 Rather, we can talk around the trauma and explore how it is manifesting in your life.
 You can learn proven strategies that can help you better manage your life and provide you with a sense of relief.

 I tried therapy in the past and it didn’t work.
 How will trauma therapy with you be any different?

 The work I do involves much more than talk therapy.
 It’s active, engaged and collaborative.
 Beyond the cognitive work, using ACT, I can help you connect to the language of your body.
 When you learn how to tune into your body and understand what it is telling you, you can shift how you perceive thoughts, feelings, and sensations.
 Essentially, you can create a new relationship with your trauma story and experience long-term, sustainable relief.

 You Can Live An Empowered, Peaceful Life

 You don’t have to navigate the stress and pain of trauma on your own.
-I invite you to contact me to schedule a free 15-minute call.
-I’m happy to discuss you particular needs and answer any questions you have about trauma therapy, my approach and my practice.
+I invite you to contact me to schedule a free 205-minute call.
+I’m happy to discuss your particular needs and answer any questions you have about trauma therapy, my approach, and my practice.